 - Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - Our plan usually cannot cover off-label use.
-"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Generally, coverage for "off-label use" is allowed only when the use is supported by certain reference books.
-These reference books are the American Hospital Formulary Service Drug Information; the
+"Off-label use" is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration.

-DRUGDEX Information System; and for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.
-If the use is not supported by any of these reference books, then our plan cannot cover its "off-label use."
+Generally, coverage for "off-label use" is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+If the use is not supported by any of these references then our plan cannot cover its "off-label use."